burnedpopcorn/sm64plus-webport-PoC/sm64gamePoC.md

 - Emscripten (v3.1.59)
 > To compile the files into WebAssembly
 - The Game Files and Source Code
-> I have my custom Makefile that works with emcc, so gonna upload it when I can fix current issues
+> I have my custom Makefile that works with emcc, so download it from Releases
 >
 > it is shit, and WILL make anyone with any knowledge on makefiles recoil in disgust, but it should work :)